cjpais/writing/serve/day/oct26_2020/index.md

 A few notable things are happening that I'm willing to share.

-* I am going to buy a van and live in it.
+* I am going to buy a van and live in it
-* I am shifting focus from note-taking/tools-for-thought to climbing
+* I am shifting focus from note-taking/tools-for-thought to building climbing focused apps/tools
 * I am climbing El Cap in 2021

 Because of all this going on I may be sharing and interacting less on a daily basis